 Learning Skills for the Future: Decision-Making, Ownership, and Self-Confidence

-Learning goals for students need adjustment as we're propelled into tomorrow
+Learning goals for students need an adjustment as we're propelled into tomorrow

 We have no idea what the future will look like.